 An uphill walk along winding cobbled paths leads you up to this majestic 12th-century castle.
-Take in the striking architecture, and views of Ibiza's harbour and coast.
+Take in the striking architecture and views of Ibiza's harbour and coast.

 Ibiza Old Town

-The Old Town, or Dalt Vila, is a UNESCO World Heritage Site that encompasses 2,500 years of history.
+The Old Town, or Dalt Vila, is a UNESCO World Heritage Site that boasts 2,500 years of history.
 Marvel at the cathedral and other historical gems, before dining in one of the quaint restaurants.